CJGreig/QGIS-Documentation/docs/training_manual/basic_map/mapviewnavigation.rst

 Next, let's zoom in and take a closer look at the layers we imported.

 #.
 In the `Map Navigation Toolbar`, click on the |zoomIn| :sup:`Zoom In` button.
 #.
-Move your mouse to approximately the top left area of where there is the highest
+Move your mouse close to the lagoons.
-   density of buildings and roads.
 #.
 Left click and hold.
 #.
 Then drag the mouse, which will create a rectangle, and cover the lagoons (:numref:`figure_zoom_in_mapview`).